StanfordFlightRoom/stanfordflightroom.github.io/setup_local_hostnames.md

 and making sure the address resolves successfully.

 ### Windows 10
 Some applications ship with a Zeroconf service called `bounjour` including Skype and iTunes.
 Otherwise, the easiest way to install `bounjour` is to install iTunes.
 If you don't want to install iTunes, download the iTunes installer and extract it using 7-Zip or WinRAR.
-There should be a separate Bonjour installer in the extracted files.
+There should be a separate `bonjour` installer in the extracted files.

 Check the service by running
 ```console